junxit/us-congress-bills-117/metadata.md

 - 2022-07-20 — Placed on the Union Calendar, Calendar No. 331.
 - 2022-07-20 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 117-425.
 - 2022-07-20 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 117-425.
+- 2022-07-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-07-26 — Considered as unfinished business. (consideration: CR H7146)
+- 2022-07-26 — Considered under suspension of the rules. (consideration: CR H7126-7127)
+- 2022-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7734.
+- 2022-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-26 — Ms. Waters moved to suspend the rules and pass the bill, as amended.
+- 2022-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 349 - 70 (Roll no. 393). (text: CR H7126)
+- 2022-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 349 - 70 (Roll no. 393).(text: CR H7126)